input-output-hk/cardano-docs.iohk.io/README.md

 # Cardano SL documentation
 Build on [Jekyll](https://jekyllrb.com/) using Github pages.

+## Where is it?
 Manage, add and edit documents only in `/_docs/` folder.
+Use any folder structure you like.
+Final permalink url is defined in each page header.

+## Header examples
 Header example:
 <pre>
 ---